-From misting over Ishaan Aawasthi's early hostel days to laughing crazy over Khosla's property issues to seriously getting motivated over Milkha's unforgettable run, there is no place you'd rather be than with your family during these dramatic moments of the best family movies our film industry has made over the years.
-Among the buttload of things, you can do with your family, bonding over delightful content in the form of films that has something for everyone will always have my heart.
+From misting over Ishaan Aawasthi's early hostel days to laughing crazy over Khosla's property issues, there is no place you'd rather be than with your parents during these dramatic moments of the best family movies.
+Among the buttload of things you can do with your parents, bonding over a delightful film that has something for everyone will always have my heart.

-I mean, it's better to shed a tear or so over an emotionally moving character of your favourite movie than getting into an argument with your father on politics.
-And it's always, always a good idea to nag an anti-hero in a movie with your mom than getting nagged for being a lazy soul you are...*Flashbacks*...
+I mean, it's better to shed a tear or so over an emotionally moving character than get in an argument with your father on politics.
+And it's always a good idea to nag a villain in a movie with your mom than getting nagged for being a lazy soul you are...*Flashbacks*...

 Back from the troubling flashbacks already?

-Well, let me ease your pain a bit more and give you a tested list of Hindi films that are not only safe for the family but also hoot and a half to watch.
+Well, let me ease your pain a bit more and give you this list of Hindi films that you can watch with your dear parents!

 1. Kapoor & Sons (2016)